egamr/example-tikrok/readme.md

-You should see something like this:
+3. You should see something like this:

 <img src="/assets/images/tikrok/FUNNY.png" alt="FUNNY" style="zoom:50%;" />

-Go ahead and try a **Live Demo** which will upload to your [Kaltura Management Console](https://kmc.kaltura.com/index.php/kmcng/content/entries/list)

 ## The Gallery :